Tipping a Vertical Piano on its Back (Piano Tuning and Repair)

 Tipping Mechanism

 This mechanism here that we're gonna be showing you how to use you know you might say well why do I never ever have to tilt a piano it's most useful when you have to do either cast a replacement or cast to repair the wheels underneath the piano.
-On this piano the reason I'm going to be tilting it is because the front legs are really loose and wobbly and then so we need to do some repairs on the front legs, I've also used it for when I'm restringing an upright piano it's got a big I have to lay the piano one on its back when you're gonna restring it or at least it's easier to do it with the piano and Hudson on its back.
+On this piano the reason I'm going to be tilting it is because the front legs are really loose and wobbly and then so we need to do some repairs on the front legs, I've also used it for when I'm restringing an upright piano it's got a big I have to lay the piano one on its back when you're gonna restring it or at least it's easier to do it with the piano on its back.

 So those are some things that you might use it for you may if you're gonna be taking the bottom board off to do some take the pedals out or any do any kind of reconditioning to the pedals you know then you have to tip it on its back.
 So piano tilter is helpful and in some situations so we're gonna show you how to use it and basically how easy it is you know I'm gonna do this by myself because with the piano tilter you know you can it's designed to be able to do a one-man job.
 Now this is a spinet piano so if you've got a large upright you might want to have a second person but you know it is designed for you to use do it with one person.